laurio/banks2ledger/README.md

 ## Running and installation

-banks2ledger is written in [Clojure], and [Leiningen] is all you should need to get up and running.
+banks2ledger is written in [Clojure], and [Babashka] is all you should need to get up and running.

-After cloning the repository, you might want to run `lein uberjar` to obtain a self-contained JAR file that can be copied to a system-wide installation location.
-The program can also be run directly via `lein run`.
+After installing Babashka the program can be run directly: `./src/banks2ledger/banks2ledger.clj`.

 ## Usage